ChrisBeddome/animatrium_studio/README.md

 }
 ```

-These functions must return valid SQL which will be run during the migration step.
+The `up` and `down` functions must return valid SQL which will be run during the migration step.
 Only the up() function is required, though if you wish to support rollbacks, you must provide a return value for the down() function as well.

 To run the migrations, run the following against the migration_service container: